-I’ve included two complete bug out bags in my review which include food, water, shelter and survival gear.
-The other five are what you need without the hard core survival gear.
-You can add more contents to your bag if you wish, as we travel along our journey.
+I've included two complete bug out bags in my review which include food, water, shelter and survival gear.
+The other five are what you need without the hard-core survival gear.
+You can add more contents to your bag if you wish, as you travel along your journey.
 Just having our basic needs (FWS) is what we need immediately.
 I will refer to all of them as bug out bags to make it easier to read.

 Perfect Survival Kit 4 Person

-This is a 4 person perfect survival kit deluxe.
+This is a 4- person perfect survival kit deluxe.
 It will prepare you for earthquake, evacuation, fire, flood or any other emergency disaster.
-This deluxe kit includes safety items, extensive First Aid items, fire starting gear, water purification kit and ample food rations.
+This deluxe kit includes safety items, extensive First Aid items, fire making gear, water purification kit and ample food rations.
 Food includes 48/ 200 calorie bars and there are 48 packages of Datrex water ready to drink.